vicident/optimize-net/README.md

 #OptNet - reducing memory usage in torch neural networks

 Memory optimizations for torch neural networks.

 Heavily inspired from the `Optimizer` from https://github.com/facebook/fb-caffe-exts

 ## How does it work ?

-It goes over the network and verify which buffers can be reused (currently only the `output` of each module).
+It goes over the network and verify which buffers can be reused.
+Currently only the `output` of each module are reused.

 ## Visualizing the memory reuse